 - Designed for teaching, but also a useful research-level ideas factory.

-What's New in Version 5?: List of key changes from version 4.
+Version history: List of key changes by version.

 Value to Students